arista-eosplus/packer-veos/VMware/README.md

-#vEOS Setup - Packer.io Automation
+#Automatically Create vEOS Nodes with Packer
 ##Introduction
-It can be time-consuming to get all of the vEOS VMs up, running and configured, especially when you want to simulate dedicated links between nodes.
+It can be a time-consuming and tedious task to turn up a handful of vEOS nodes up, especially when you want to simulate dedicated links between nodes.
 Here is a way to automate that procedure so that you can start testing ZTPServer even faster.
 If you used [packer-ztpserver](https://github.com/arista-eosplus/packer-ztpserver) to create your ztpserver, you will have a set of demo files already on your server that complement the topology below.

 The following procedure will create four vEOS nodes,